killerducky/deja-queue/notes.md

 - [ ] Youtube window placement more responsive
 - [ ] Adding new videos should update playlist/DB/etc
 - [ ] Q mode dropdown is rounded weirdly
+- [ ] visual bar graph or star system for ratings

 ## Stats/Algorithm